Powers Museum History & Mission

 Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965, part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.

-Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities, 331 S. Main Street (open Sun. - Sat., 10 am to 5 pm, closed major holidays; call 417-358-1752 to confirm Sun. openings during winter especially during severe weather).
-Mail order is available by consulting this link.
+Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities, 331 S. Main Street (open Mon.-Sat.,10 am to 5 pm, Sun.
+12-5 pm, closed major holidays).
+Mail order is available from the museum by consulting this link.

 Museum Support & Administration

 The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
 The board meets monthly at the museum, usually on the third Monday evening of the month.
 The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
-If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
+If you would like to donate to the museum, please send checks to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.

 Now looking for exhibit and program underwriters for 2015-2016!
 Contact Museum or Board Members for further information.